microsoft/code-with-engineering-playbook/team-agreements/definition-of-ready/readme.md

 *Definition of Ready* is the agreement made by the scrum team around how complete a user story should be in order to be selected as candidate for estimation in the sprint planning.
 These can be codified as a checklist in user stories using [Github Issue Templates](https://help.github.com/en/github/building-a-strong-community/configuring-issue-templates-for-your-repository) or [Azure DevOps Work Item Templates](https://docs.microsoft.com/en-us/azure/devops/boards/backlogs/work-item-template?view=azure-devops&tabs=browser).

-It can be understood as a checklist that helps the Product Owner to ensure that the user story he wrote contains all the necessary details for the scrum team to understand the work to be done.
+It can be understood as a checklist that helps the Product Owner to ensure that the user story they wrote contains all the necessary details for the scrum team to understand the work to be done.

 ### Examples of ready checklist items: